mattvonrocketstein/elixir-microservice-architecture/README.md

 ## Clustering

 This architectural skeleton also features a lightweight, self-contained approach for automatic registration & clustering of the queue workers (Elixir nodes).

+1. *Clustering* means nodes may communicate by engaging in message passing, and even process spawning
-By self-contained we mean there is no consul to configure, and no zookeeper to install.
-Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml) with no additional hackery.
-By "lightweight" we mean this registration mechanism is somewhat better than a toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
+2. *Self-contained* means there is no consul to configure, and no zookeeper to install, etc. Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml) with no additional hackery.
+3. *Lightweight* means this registration mechanism is somewhat better than a toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
 For better our worse, this approach has no hardcoded host lists, no noisy UDP broadcasting, no kubernetes prerequisites, etc.

 Some might (reasonably) object that any networking/message-passing amongst workers compromises the "purity" of the architecture, since part of the point of command/query separation is leveraging a *principle of isolation* that implies workers should not *need* to communicate.
-That's true, but on the other hand, nothing is forcing them to communicate, and in the real world individual queue-worker types often morph gradually into more significant services in their own right.
+That's true, but on the other hand, nothing is forcing them to communicate, and it is often the case that individual queue-worker types gradually morph into more significant services in their own right.

 One might alternatively view this worker-clustering impurity as a stepping stone to a lightweight "[service mesh](https://blog.buoyant.io/2017/04/25/whats-a-service-mesh-and-why-do-i-need-one/)" since that term is in vogue lately, and marvel at how easy Elixir / Erlang's VM makes it to take those first steps.